true-while/AI-100-Labs-NodeJS/Lab01/README.md

 This lab is meant for an Artificial Intelligence (AI) Engineer or an AI Developer on Azure.
 To ensure you have time to work through the exercises, there are certain requirements to meet before starting the labs for this course.

-You should ideally have some previous exposure to Visual Studio.
-We will be using it for everything we are building in the labs, so you should be familiar with [how to use it](https://docs.microsoft.com/en-us/visualstudio/ide/visual-studio-ide) to create applications.
+You should ideally have some previous exposure to Visual Studio Code.
+We will be using it for everything we are building in the labs, so you should be familiar with [Visual Studio Code ID](https://visualstudio.microsoft.com/) to create applications.
 Additionally, this is not a class where we teach code or development.
-We assume you have some familiarity with C# (intermediate level - you can learn [here](https://mva.microsoft.com/en-us/training-courses/c-fundamentals-for-absolute-beginners-16169?l=Lvld4EQIC_2706218949) and [here](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/)), but you do not know how to implement solutions with Cognitive Services.
+We assume you have some familiarity with Java or JavaScrip and build the labs on Node.js platform (you can learn how to use VSCode and Node.js [here](https://channel9.msdn.com/Blogs/cloud-with-a-silver-lining/hello-visual-studio-code-nodejs?term=Nodejs%20%20Fundamentals&lang-en=true), but you do not know how to implement solutions with Cognitive Services.

+The labs can be completed on Mac and Windows.

 ### Account Setup